- Dean’s Message

 To submit an application, please use our on-line application process at the University's Graduate School webpage.

-The basis for admission to the PCLL is academic merit.
+The basis for admission to the PCLL Programme is academic merit.

 You must meet the eligibility requirements for admission to the PCLL set out in the statement issued by the Standing Committee on Legal Education and Training (available at www.pcea.com.hk).
 You must also hold a valid International English Language Testing System (IELTS) Certificate (academic module) with an overall score of 7 or above taken on a date which is not earlier than three years preceding the closing date for applications in the academic year in which you are seeking entry to the PCLL.

-Since the most important indicator of your academic merit is your law qualification, whether you have a training contract or pupilage arranged is irrelevant.
-References letters supporting your application are not considered and we do not conduct interviews.
-The law qualification to which we refer is your first common law degree, usually an LLB or JD, and we will rarely have regard to subsequent law qualifications unless your results in those are outstanding.
+Since the most important indicator of your academic merit is your common law qualification, whether you have a training contract or pupillage arranged is irrelevant.
+References letters supporting your application are not considered and we do not conduct interviews for any of our applicants.
+We will rarely have regard to subsequent law qualifications unless your results in those are outstanding.

 We will send rejection letters to those applicants whose law qualifications do not meet our entry standard.